 Be prepared for a lot of changes; physical, mental, and emotional changes are all expected after a stroke.
 Below are some tips to help in post-stroke care and the recovery process for caregivers and family members, and some can reduce the risk of future strokes.

 Post-Stroke Care Tips

-The recovery timeline for stroke survivors is long, and it’s essential to work with them throughout the process.
+The recovery timeline for stroke survivors is long, and it’s essential for caregivers to work with them throughout the process.
 No two strokes are the same, so be sure to ask for help when you aren’t sure of what to do or when you need additional help or support.

 Daily Rehabilitation Exercise

-The addition of daily exercise into your post-stroke recovery routine makes a big difference.
+The addition of daily exercise into your post-stroke care routine makes a big difference.
 Since the reduction of motor skills is common with stroke, daily movement can help retrain the brain and reduce the chance of a recurrent stroke.
 With exercise, you’ll boost your recovery time, build strength, and improve your balance too.
 Some practical exercises to include: